Wild Tu Lan Cave Explorer Tour

 A level 3 - moderately difficult trekking tour, this adventure tour is suitable for most people, who may work in offices, but participate in some sports and physical activities.
 Over 4 days and 3 nights, this Tu Lan cave tour will visit the primeval forest and unique limestone caves.
 Guests are offered 1 night at Tu Lan Lodge after the tour.

 Together with the Son Doong Expedition Tour, the Wild Tu Lan Cave Explorer (TL3) has become the most popular of Oxalis tours.
-Joining this wild cave tour visitors will be able to enjoy these unique activities:

 Itinerary